igormironchik/cfgfile/README.md

 # Compilling

-Juct run qmake and then make, as usually.
+This is header-only library.
+But if you want to build examples and tests juct run qmake and then make, as usually.

 # About

 Configuration file format is a set of tags, which are surrounded by curly brackets, with values.
 Tags can be without values, can have one, and can have several values.
 A sample configuration file is shown below:

 ```
 {cfg